ananthakumaran/paisa/docs/reference/import.md

    corpus provided will be matched with the existing transaction description and amount.

-    If `corpus` is not provided, the entire `ROW` will be used
+   If `corpus` is not provided, the entire `ROW` will be used.
    The `prefix` is optional and will be used to filter out matching accounts.
 If no match is found, `Unknown` will be returned.

 ```handlebars